A record of action...

-Between May 2016 and September 2018 Darren served as the Shadow Secretary for Education and Children, during which time he was a member of the Senedd's Children, Young People and Education Committee.
-Prior to his re-election to the Parliament in 2016, he served as Shadow Minister for Health and Older People, and Chaired the Senedd's influential Public Accounts Committee.
+Between 2018 and 2021 Darren served on the Welsh Conservative front bench as Chief Whip and Shadow Minister for External Affairs and International Relations.
+Prior to this Darren served as the Shadow Secretary for Education and Children, during which time he was a member of the Senedd's Children, Young People and Education Committee.
+Before his re-election to the Parliament in 2016, he served for five years as Shadow Minister for Health and Older People, and Chaired the Senedd's influential Public Accounts Committee.

 Before becoming a member of Welsh Parliament, Darren worked as a manager for an international charity.
 He has also been an accountant working in the construction, care home and telecommunications industries.